programming  digital art  design programming  digital art  design programming  digital art  design  programming  digital art design 

 The environment for digital expression in China shifted decisively in late 2012.
 Following the Decision on Strengthening Network Information Protection, the government established a new legal framework that ramped up internet regulation and made real-name registration mandatory.
 This control was further tightened by the 2017 Cybersecurity Law, which pushed the responsibility of content policing onto platforms themselves.
 This shift forced internet companies to build massive filtering systems to stay compliant.
 Over the past decade, the space for public speech has tightened systematically under the mandate of maintaining "social stability."

-A user being banned for "posting harmful political information."
+A user was banned for "posting harmful political information."
 It lists the restrictions: no posting, no commenting, and no liking.

 This account is no longer available due to a violation of relevant laws and regulations